Ademking/ademking.github.io/_posts/2023-02-05-you-dont-need-moment-js.md

 title: "Making the Switch from Moment.js to Day.js"
 date: 2023-02-05 01:00:00
 categories: [javascript, tips]
-cover_image: /../assets/images/day.js-moment-big.png
-tags: "javascript, tips"
-canonical_url: null
-published: true
-description: "Making the Switch from Moment.js to Day.js"
+image: /assets/images/day.js-moment-big.png
 ---

 Moment.js is a popular JavaScript library for handling and formatting dates and times.

 However, its size and complexity can often be a hindrance for web developers, especially when dealing with larger applications.